SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Arbitrage-Free Call Prices

-\begin{remark} We use homogeneous strikes across expiries here to avoid cluttering our discussion with more indices than necessary; however in section~\ref{sec:implementation} on implementation (and in our code) we allow for a different set of strikes per expiry. \end{remark} \begin{proof} See~\cite{DLV} for a constructive proof of the existance of a martingale $Z$ with these marginal distributions in the more general case of non-homogeneous grids.\footnote{ The main difference for non-homogeneous grids where the strikes differ per expriry is the condition that call prices increase in time: for the non-homogeneous grid any call price $C_j^i=C(T_j,K^i)$ must exceed the linear interpolation of the call prices of the earlier expiry. } It is also shown there that the corresponding martingale~$Z$ only has mass in $K^1,\ldots,K^N$. \end{proof}
+\begin{proof} See~\cite{DLV} theorems~3.1 and~3.2 and subsequent statements there for a constructive proof of the existence of a martingale $X$ with these marginal distributions in the general case of non-homogeneous grids.
+It is also shown there that the corresponding martingale~$X$ only has mass in $K^1_j,\ldots,K^{N_j}_j$. \end{proof}